ch0c01ate/wino/README.md

 ## Previous decisions:

 - Density Method
- - First plan: To measure pressure between two depths in the fermenter.

   You can check [Density measuring method by Cypress](https://github.com/ch0c01ate/wino/blob/master/presentations/Measuring%20Density.ppt) to discover more about it.

 - Optical Method

   Check [Optical method](https://github.com/ch0c01ate/wino/blob/master/presentations/Optical%20Method.pptx) to discover how it works.
 This method was rejected because of turbidity of the wine.